-As I have recently posted, I’ve been working at a Tropical Smoothie for the past couple of weeks.
+As I have recently posted, I’ve been working, in retirement, at a Tropical Smoothie for several weeks.
 My early impressions are a melding of delight and holy-mother-of-God-what-have-I-gotten-into?

 Breezy mornings of prep are sometimes disrupted by 10 cars anxiously waiting on their morning smoothie fix and a breakfast item that comes with a zillion options made to order.
 Going from zero to sixty in 3.5 seconds can become a multi-task of multi tasking.
 Orders, inputs, the right bag, where are the napkins?
 Straws?
 Does it come with a side?
 Ding!
 Another drive up.
 That’ll be—-Ding!
 Another…and so on.